 The FAFSA is the form you need to fill out to apply for federal and state grants, loans, and work-study funds to help you pay for your child's college tuition.
 The form asks questions about your family's financial status to determine the amount of aid you qualify for.
 You must submit a FAFSA to receive any federal aid.

-You can submit your FAFSA between October 1 and June 30 each year.
-However, each state and college may have their own, earlier deadlines, so be sure to add those to your calendar.
+You can submit your FAFSA starting in December 2023, as it is currently undergoing a redesign and simplification.
+We will share more information in 2024 when we know about future application opening dates.
+Each state and college may have their own, earlier deadlines, so be sure to add those to your calendar.

 CSS Profile